Crochet Chevron Blanket Pattern

 Wow, its been a while since I’ve posted a crochet baby blanket pattern!
 Baby blankets are among my favourite patterns to design (and I know you guys love them too!), so I promise to post a few more in the coming months.
 Since my last pattern, the Aztec Mosaic Crochet Blanket Wrap, was more of an intermediate pattern, I decided to go way simpler with the design of this baby blanket.
-I chose a simple chevron stitch that is made entirely with single crochet to make it beginner friendly.
+I chose an easy stitch that is made entirely with single crochets to make a beginner friendly crochet chevron blanket pattern.

 The single crochet chevron stitch is a great one for baby blankets because it creates a thick, squishy fabric that is perfect for snuggles!
 After making this blanket, I was wishing for a baby to wrap up and cuddle… but alas, that time in my life had passed.
 I should also mention that you can alter the width of the blanket in case you’d like to make it bigger for a toddler or child, or smaller for baby’s stroller.
 I’ve included the math for the foundation chain length in the pattern to make it easy for you.

-I really wanted to make this blanket economical for you guys, so I chose my go-to cost friendly, acrylic yarn: Knit Picks Brava Worsted.
-Knit Picks just launched a new colour series for their Brava Worsted line called Speckle.
+I really wanted to make this crochet chevron blanket pattern economical for you guys, so I chose my go-to cost friendly, acrylic yarn: Knit Picks Brava Worsted.
+Knit Picks just launched a new color series for their Brava Worsted line called Speckle.
 As you may have guessed, I couldn’t wait to try it out!

-For this pattern, I hoped to create something summery and cheerful.
-I chose to work with yellow/orange/peachy tones, and was so excited to see that the speckle line included a colour called “Just Peachy”!
-With this colour scheme in mind, I came up with a colour pattern using White, Just Peachy, and their bright yellow Canary colour.
-The best part about this colour scheme is that it works for either gender.
+I wanted the blanket to feel cheerful for summer.
+With that in mind, I chose to work with yellow yarn with orange and peach tones.
+After some brief searching I found just what I had in mind from the Knit Picks Brava Speckle line.
+The color is called “Just Peachy” and I combined it with White and their bright yellow Canary color.
+The best part about this color scheme is that it works for either gender.
 I can totally see this blanket looking super cute in a baby boy or girl’s nursery, draped over the crib.

 Materials and Supplies: